 I’ll be speaking at the Accesibility.com January event “Trends in Digital Accessibility Lawsuits” on January 25, 2022 beginning at 2:45 p.m.
 ET.
 The online event begins at 1:00 p.m.
 ET and will include Ken Nakata of Converge Accessibility and Reeve Segal of Denenberg Tuffley.
 I’ll outline the current state of website accessibility litigation and discuss the different players on the plaintiffs’ side, including their demands and strategies for early resolution.
 You can learn more at https://lnkd.in/eEBzk9fe.

 ADA website defense

 There is no doubt that under one theory or another most websites associated with a physical place of business are required by the ADA to be accessible.
 At the same time, recent decisions in the Supreme Court, Fifth Circuit and other courts make it clear that serial plaintiffs are unlikely to have standing to sue or seek injunctive relief.² This is especially true of a plaintiff like Mr. Wilson who presumably lives in Alabama and cannot plausibly claim he wanted t0 buy furniture from stores that sell only locally.
 Serving customers with disabilities is a good practical reason to make your website accessible.
 Doing the right thing is a good moral reason to make your website accessible.
-Responding to a demand from someone like Mr. Collins is not.
+Responding to a demand from someone like this lawyer is not.

 ¹ See my blogs Same old wine in a brand new bottle, Legal Justice Advocates – a New Kids on the Block Update and others that these link to.